numpy/numpy.org/content/en/install.md

 Python, NumPy, and many other commonly used packages for scientific computing and data science.

-NumPy can be installed with `conda`, with `pip`, or with a package manager on macOS and Linux.
+NumPy can be installed with `conda`, with `pip`, with a package manager on macOS and Linux, or [from source](https://numpy.org/devdocs/user/building.html).
 For more detailed instructions, consult our [Python and NumPy installation guide](#python-numpy-install-guide) below.

 ## conda